 You may have seen all the hype on Pinterest and Google and even Facebook, but if you have not read the whole article you may be misled into thinking that you can just go pour some cornmeal on your garden and it will work.
 That is not the case.

-What is actually used is Corn Gluten Meal.
-This is a bi-product the wet milling process used to produce corn starch and corn syrup.
+What is actually used is corn gluten meal.
+This is a bi-product of the wet milling process used to produce corn starch and corn syrup.
 So you will not be able to buy a bag of regular cornmeal from the baking isle of the grocery store and have any kind of weed preventing results.

 So now you may be asking where you can buy corn gluten meal.
 Most farm supply centers and hardware stores stock it in many forms under many labels.
 It is also available on Amazon.
 However, not all corn gluten meal is of the same quality.
 You will want to purchase those that have at least 60% protein.
 As lesser percentages do not have the herbicidal properties needed to be effective as a pre-emergent.
 True corn gluten meal will be labeled as a pre-emergent herbicide and is expensive when compared to lower grade products.
 You can rest assured that the other products that are marketed as feed grade or as distillers grain are not going to give you the results you seek.
 The corn gluten meal is getting a bit of a bad rap because most people are opting for the cheaper feed quality and there is not sufficient protein content in these cheaper products to actually be effective.
 So if you choose to use the corn gluten meal, take a moment to read the labeling thoroughly.